 Data is at the heart of any good digital marketing strategy.
-And with email, it’s incredibly easy to obtain and use.
+And with email, it’s straightforward to obtain and use.

 You can access a range of analytics that will tell you exactly how your emails are performing, including who opened the email, how many receivers have unsubscribed, which links they clicked on, and many more.

-This can tell you how relevant the content you are producing is, among other things.
+This can tell you how relevant your content is, among other things.

 You can take things slow.

-With an ad or a sales page, you have to go for the hard sell – otherwise, you’ll lose a customer.
+With an ad or a sales page, you must go for the hard sell – otherwise, you’ll lose a customer.
 But with email marketing, it’s all about that slow-burn relationship.

 By supplying your customers with relevant and valuable content, you build trust.
-You get people who see your email and open without hestitation.
+You get people who see your email and open it without hesitation.

-Which means that over time, you can position yourself as the right solution in your customer’s minds, build a need and desire for whatever it is that you have to offer, and convince them that their lives are better with you (and your product/service).
+This means that over time, you can position yourself as the right solution in your customer’s minds, build a need and desire for whatever you offer, and convince them that their lives are better with you (and your product/service).

-It also means that when it’s time for the sell, or when you need a big response fast, you can be sure that your subscribers are ready.
+It also means that when it’s time for the sale, or you need a significant response fast, you can be sure your subscribers are ready.

-Personalisation is one of the greatest benefits of email marketing.
+Personalization is one of the most significant benefits of email marketing.
 And while lots of businesses have discovered how to include a subscriber’s first name in their email, there’s so much more you can do.

-Personalisation can mean providing content that is triggered by a customer’s behaviour or patterns.
+Personalization can mean providing content triggered by a customer’s behavior or patterns.

 Those ‘We think you’ll love…’ emails from businesses you’ve bought from before?

-That helpful reminder that you forgot to check out, or that the product you were looking at the other day is almost sold out?
+That helpful reminder that you forgot to check out or that the product you looked at the other day is almost sold out?

-This can be great for building relationships with clients and delivering the right email at the right time.
+This can be great for building relationships with clients and delivering the correct email at the right time.

-It’s worth noting that there’s a fine line between helpful personalised emails and content that is seen as ‘creepy’.
-Be mindful of your customer’s boundaries and make sure that whatever you’re sending will actually add value to their life, instead of serving as a reminder of how much of their personal data you actually have.
+It’s worth noting that there’s a fine line between helpful, personalized emails and content seen as ‘creepy.’
+Be mindful of your customer’s boundaries and ensure that whatever you’re sending will add value to their life instead of being a reminder of how much of their data you have.

 In 2022, 333.2 billion emails are expected to be sent every single day.
-So if you want to stand out, you need to create some pretty awesome emails.
+So to stand out, you must create some pretty awesome emails.

 Below are five tips to help get you started on the right path.